lopillo/my-valuecatcher-service/README.md

 The app simply prints this information in the console as proof that the pipeline automation works correctly.

-💡 Why This MVP Exists
+💡 Why This MVP Existse

 This app is used to validate this DevOps Architecture Pipeline for the project DevOps Case study⬇️